-Think of routine things that you need to do that tend to distract you.
+tract you.
 Is there any way to streamline them to get them done without exposing additional distractions?
 Figure out when your most productive coding time occurs, and arrange to limit distractions during that time.
 Keep track of "down" vs. "thinking" time; take care not to confuse the two.
 How easy is it for you to get pulled away-or to pull yourself away-from your work?
 Can you make it harder to pull away so you can stay focused more easily?

-Observe experts, if there are any on your team, and see what they do to avoid distraction.
+□ Observe experts, if there are any on your team, and see what they do to avoid distraction.